pfeerick/edgetx/Frequently-Asked-Questions.md

 **Will I still be able to use OpenTX Companion to manage my models with EdgeTX?**

-Yes, you will still be able to manage your models with OpenTX Companion.
+Yes, in the future you will still be able to manage your models with OpenTX Companion.
 The new EdgeTX flasher will only be for downloading the firmware and flashing your radio.

  _Please note- OpenTX Companion is currently NOT compatible with EdgeTX - we are working on that.
 However, you can import and convert your existing models to use with EdgeTX.
 See the [installation guide](https://github.com/EdgeTX/edgetx.github.io/wiki/EdgeTX-Installation-Guide) for more information._

-**What radio-transmitters will be supported?**
+**What radio-transmitters are supported?**
 * X9Lite
-* QX7 (non-Access)
+* QX7 (QX7 with Access must be manually compiled and is not available in the Flasher)
 * T12
 * TX12
 * T8